 Debt can spiral out of control far too easily.
 Many of us find ourselves in some form of debt at some stage of our lives, you just need to be cautious and reassess your daily habits and psychology.
-Here are 10 beliefs that may be keeping you in that debt cycle.

 1. I deserve this

 We all like to treat ourselves, and society can be very demanding on us.
 Whilst it’s good to give ourselves a pat on the back now and again, regular spontaneous purchases can be dangerous if not budgeted for.
 You can overcome this habit by allocating a small budget towards treating yourself each month.
 Look at finding other ways to treat yourself that don’t result in spending money.
 After all, the best things in life are free.

 2. Sales are a good excuse to spend